 FACULTY / STAKEHOLDER APPLICATIONS:

-Student applications for Summer 2017 are not being collected at this time.
-Please check back for updates.
-The priority deadline for student applications is March 17th, 2017.
+Student applications for Summer 2017 are being accepted.
+The priority deadline for student applications is March 24, 2017.

 How does the MURI program work?